timothyleejin/tp/docs/UserGuide.md

 **Format:** <br> `exit`

-The GUI will close after the input.
+The Graphic User Interface (GUI) will close after the input.
 LinkUp saves your contact list automatically in your computer.
 This means that your contact list will be restored whenever you reopen LinkUp.

 ### Save the Data